BibleClinger/HeliPack/README.md

 1. Download the latest release, or download the master branch.
 2. Extract the directory from the zip file.
+3. Rename or delete any old copy of the Helipack mod.
-3. Place the directory in question inside "\Falcon BMS 4.35\Data".
+4. Place the directory in question inside "\Falcon BMS 4.35\Data".
-4. Rename the directory to "Add-on Helipack" without the quotes if it's not already named that.
+5. Rename the directory to "Add-on Helipack" without the quotes if it's not already named that.

 If this is the first time you are installing the theater,